-Accused: is the individual or group who is alleged to have violated a University policy.
-In some contexts, this individual may also be referred to as the respondent.
+Accused: Also known as the respondent, is the individual or group who is alleged to have violated a University policy.

 Administrative Withdrawal: Under exceptional circumstances the University may administratively withdraw students from a semester.
 This is done when the student is unavailable to complete the term withdrawal process due to extenuating circumstances (for example, incarceration or hospitalization of the student).
 All courses will be given a grade of "W" for the indicated withdrawn term.